Elmo wrote a simple tweet that revealed widespread existential dread. Now, the president has weighed in.

 Sesame Street's resources are mainly videos and activities geared toward promoting well being for children.
 Childhood depression and anxiety rates doubled during 2020 to 2021, according to the website.

-In 2020, 29% of U.S. adults reported a depression diagnosis at some point in their life\.
-That's nearly 10 percentage points higher than it was in 2015, according to Gallup.
+In 2020, 29% of U.S. adults reported a depression diagnosis at some point in their life.
+That's nearly 10 percentage points higher than in 2015, according to Gallup.

 Anxiety often accompanies depression and an estimated 6.8 million adults – 3.1% of the U.S. population – have generalized anxiety disorder.
 Only 43.2% are receiving treatment, according to the Anxiety and Depression Association of America.